Dynnwa/Workout_Program/README.md

 - I want to be able to, swap out exercises for an alternative
 - I want to be able to, save my current workout program if I like it
 - I want to be able to, I want to load a previous program that I had

+Phase 4 Task 2: inplemented a map interface with my program.
+The keys for the map are muscle gorups and the items are lists of Exercises that train that muscle gorup.